How to Make Injection Moulding Effective

 On a purely aesthetic level, allowing moisture into the process causes it to evaporate and therefore steam while in the mould.
 This creates an almost veiny effect on the exterior of the plastic- sometimes referred to as ‘splay’.

-It is far more costly on your bottom line and your brand if your product is below the minimum standard that you set for the integrity of your plastic.
+It is far more costly to your bottom line and your brand if your product is below the minimum standard that you set for the integrity of your plastic.
 Moisture causes the structure of the plastic to weaken, weak plastic means a weak product.

 Avoiding any form of brittleness in your product should be one of the first things that you try to protect yourself against within the world of plastics.
 The strength of your brand is the strength of your product in this industry.